vadobry/vadobry/README.md

 - 👋 Hi, I’m Vit Dobrinin
 - 👀 I'm working my way up to the profession of software developer.
-- 🌱 At the moment, I am studying Python as the main language, and I also plan to try out development for mobile devices (Flutter,Swift).
+- 🌱 At the moment, I am studying Python as the main language, and I also plan to try out development for mobile devices (Flutter).
 At the moment, I am only looking for my own path, so the direction of development may still change.
-- <br />

 ### Languages and Tools: